Important information you need to know

 20.2 We can suspend, block or terminate any accounts and/or Cards at any time with immediate effect (and until your default has been remedied or the Agreement terminated) if:

 20.2.1 we discover any of the information that you provided to us when you applied for an Account was incorrect; or

 20.2.2 a transaction has been declined because of a lack of Available Balance; or

-20.3 In the event that we do suspend or terminate any Cards then if we are able to do so, we will tell you in advance otherwise we will let you know immediately afterwards.
+20.3 In the event that we do suspend, block or terminate any accounts and/or Cards then if we are able to do so, we will tell you in advance otherwise we will let you know immediately afterwards.
 We may advise anyone involved in the transaction if a suspension has taken place.